hydraulic-software/conveyor/guidebook/docs/troubleshooting/troubleshooting-jvm.md

 ## Big delta updates

 You can make updates faster by using individual JARs as inputs.
 This will work much better with delta compression (as used by MSIX/AppInstaller on Windows).
 Note that explicit JPMS modules will be still be bundled into a single `modules` file, as this can yield better startup times.

+## JavaFX fails to launch on Windows citing missing dependencies in glass.dll

+Upgrade to JavaFX 19 or higher.
+Earlier versions of JavaFX rely on the Microsoft VC++ runtime DLLs either coming with the JVM or being already installed on the user's system.
+Depending on what version of Visual Studio was used to compile your JDK distribute, on a clean Windows install the right DLLs may not be available.
+In JavaFX 19 the right DLLs are bundled in the jmods.
+See [JDK-8281089](https://bugs.openjdk.org/browse/JDK-8281089).
+Conveyor will warn you if you're using JavaFX older than 19.